learn-co-students/dynamic-orms-readme-v-000/README.md

 VALUES 'Hello', '25';
 ```

-In order to write a method that can `INSERT` any record to any table, we need to be able to craft the above SQL statement without explicitly referencing the songs table or column names and without explicitly referencing the values of a given song instance.
+In order to write a method that can `INSERT` any record to any table, we need to be able to craft the above SQL statement without explicitly referencing the `songs` table or column names and without explicitly referencing the values of a given `Song` instance.

 Let's take this one step at a time.